Wearmouth Bridge (1796): Construction

 The foundation stone was laid in September 1793.

 It is possible that two of the six main ribs used in the Wearmouth bridge, were created from the actual ribs used by Paine in his prototype, which had been returned to the Foundry in Rotherham where the ribs of both bridges were cast.

 The bridge was opened in 1796.

 Impact

 According to the plaque on the current bridge, its construction "proved to be a catalyst for the growth of Sunderland," since access between Monkwearmouth and Bishopwearmouth had previously only been by ferry, with the nearest bridge at Chester-le-Street.

 Operation

 It opened to traffic on 9 August 1796, having cost a total of about £28,000.

 There was originally a toll for traffic and pedestrians, although tolls for pedestrians were abolished in 1846.

 1805 repair

 In 1805 the bridge had to be repaired after heat from the sun caused some of the cross tubes to fall out.

-1857 reconstruction
+1857 reconstruction and 1927 demolition

 From 1857 to 1859 it was reconstructed by Robert Stephenson, who stripped the bridge back to its six iron ribs and levelled the roadway by raising the abutments.
 The bridge was reopened in March 1859, with the toll completely abolished in 1885.

+The bridge was replaced by the current Wearmouth Bridge, built 1927-1929 at the same location.